 Trains and loss are bound together.
 Watching a train disappear into the distance can be a woeful thing.
-Most train songs are about sorrow and longing, like Johnny Cash’s Folsom Prison Blues, the folk song 500 Miles Away From Home, or Chris Isaak’s 5:15:
+Most train songs are about sorrow and longing, like Johnny Cash’s Folsom Prison Blues, the folk song 500 Miles Away From Home, and Chris Isaak’s 5:15:

 “What big dreams we had,